Categories: Updates

 Which One Do You Prefer: Batch Number vs Lot Number?

-Understanding the difference between batch numbers and lot numbers is essential for choosing the right one for your needs.
+Understanding the difference between batch and lot numbers is essential for selecting the right system for your operational needs.
 Each has specific uses and benefits depending on the nature of the product and the industry requirements.

 Definition and Purpose of Batch Number